Aspie96/blog/content/posts/free-software.md

 The Italian region of Piedmont has got a [law](http://arianna.cr.piemonte.it/iterlegcoordweb/dettaglioLegge.do?urnLegge=urn:nir:regione.piemonte:legge:2009;9) on the adoption and diffusion of free software and portability of digital documents.

+[Sometimes](https://creativecommons.org/2019/04/02/european-commission-adopts-cc-by-and-cc0-for-sharing-information/) public entities use licences that provide a similar level of freedom for non-osftware works as well, such as digital documents.

 ## Non-software assets

 Software programs aren't the only digital assets that can be distributed under a free licence.
 Artworks, books, music and all sorts of other works are also subject to copyright.